 It is beneficial to notice the differences between these bourbons.
 I think doing that will help you to determine your taste profile.
 Everyone's palate is different so learn what you like.
 This list will give you a good foundation for starting your bourbon collection and understanding the differences between flavor profiles.

 Rare Breed has a warm and cinnamon spice-heavy profile at 116.8 proof.
 It is one of the more refined and balanced bourbons at this price point, with black pepper, honey, and robust cinnamon notes.
 Comparing this to one of the other high-proof bourbons mentioned below with a similar profile would be good.
 In my opinion, Wild Turkey Rare Breed is quite possibly the best bourbon experience under $60.

 Old Forester 1920 has probably the best mouthfeel of any bourbon on this list.
 When you combine its superb oily viscosity with dark caramel, graham cracker, and spicy notes, you get one of the best bourbons under $60.
 It is also remarkably smooth for a 115-proof bourbon.

-This bourbon has a very intense cinnamon, red hot candy taste profile.
+Old Grand-Dad 114 has a very intense cinnamon, red hot candy taste profile.
 At 114 proof, this is one aggressive bourbon that drinks higher than its alcohol content.
 It is not for the faint of heart.
 However, it has one of the more assertive flavor profiles.
-When you drink this, compare it to Wild Turkey Rare Breed and see if you can identify the differences between the two.
+When you drink this, compare it to Wild Turkey Rare Breed and see if you can identify the differences.